Investing back into our industries

 Film and television

-In a landmark arrangement with Fulcrum Media Finance, Media Super established a revolving loan facility in 2010 to cash-flow the Australian Producer Offset and provide access to pre-sale advance loans for film and TV productions across Australia and New Zealand.
+Fulcrum is not a traditional bank; they are a specialist industry lender who provide access to tax incentives and pre-sale advance loans for film and TV productions across Australia and New Zealand.

 Please note, any enquiries regarding funding for a project should be directed to Fulcrum Media Finance.